Announcing the 2021 Resource Governance Index: Assessments of Oil, Gas and Mining Governance in 18 Countries

 This edition’s narrower country focus will allow us to prioritize the translation of the RGI findings into more tangible impact through individualized country programs, which will include public events as well as strategic stakeholder consultations and ongoing engagement with governments, parliaments, civil society partners and the private sector.

-We hope that We look forward to engaging with partners to discuss the findings and move directly to improvements in governance of these crucial commodities.
+We hope that the 2021 Resource Governance Index will provide key change-makers with the tools to advocate for more transparency, accountability and drive reform in the resource governance sector.
+We look forward to engaging with partners to discuss the findings and move directly to improvements in governance of these crucial commodities.

 Liz McGrath is the research, data and learning director at the Natural Resource Governance Institute (NRGI).
 Pavel Bilek is a research and data officer at NRGI.